NathanHM/maedras-vault/content/Religion/Gods/Lyneth.md

 - **Promote Peace**: Seek to end conflict and encourage understanding.
 - **Compassion Above All**: Approach others with empathy and gentleness.
 ## Clergy and Worship
-Lyneth’s clergy are often medics and peacekeepers, mediating conflicts and promoting wellness.
+Lyneth's clergy are often medics and peacekeepers, mediating conflicts and promoting wellness.
 Worship includes healing rituals and peacemaking ceremonies.
 ## Rituals
 - **Balm of Serenity**: A blessing given to those in emotional turmoil or physical pain.
 - **The Tranquil Accord**: A ceremonial offering for peace between feuding parties.